NatasaMiric/rock-papper-scissors/README.md

 **As a visiting user, I would like to be able to choose between rock, paper, scissors, lizard and spock.**

   * When landing on the page, it is clearly displayed to the user the instruction to make a move and beneath it the five options: rock, paper, scissors, lizard and spock.
-  * When user hovers over the buttons they magnify and the orange border is present.
+  * When the user hovers over the buttons they magnify and the orange border is present.
   * User should click on one of the five options.

   ![](docs/wireframes/playbuttons.png)